Project Management A Socio Technical Approach Pdf

 Introduction

 Project management is often seen as a set of hard skills: scheduling, budgeting, risk analysis, and resource allocation.
-In practice, yet, in many real‑world projects, the human and organizational factors can make or break success.
+Yet, in many real‑world projects, the human and organizational factors can make or break success.
 The socio‑technical approach to project management bridges this gap by treating projects as intertwined systems of people, processes, tools, and culture.
 This article explores the principles of the socio‑technical approach, explains why it matters, and provides practical guidance for applying it in contemporary project environments.

 What Is the Socio‑Technical Approach?